TeamSPoon/fluentvars_old/README.md

 ````

-This library will explores examples explores useful tricks that are available with TermSinks.
+This library will explores examples explores useful tricks and chicanery that are available with TermSinks.

 ````